 1. Roseanne Barr

 With reboots to classic shows such as Will & Grace and Full House, it’s no surprise that Roseanne is jumping on board.
-The show will be returning to ABC in 2018, starring none other than Roseanne Barr.
-All of the other original cast members are expected to join the show, including John Goodman as Roseanne’s husband, Dan Conner.
+The show returned to ABC in 2018, starring none other than Roseanne Barr.
+All of the other original cast members joined the reunion, including John Goodman as Roseanne’s husband, Dan Conner.

 Next: He’s taken a well-deserved break.